nakijun/fdotoolbox/Doc/userdoc/faq.rst

 The user preferences are stored at "%APPDATA%\\FDO Toolbox" (eg. C:\\Documents and Settings\\YOURUSERNAME\\Application Data\\FDO Toolbox)

+**Why are some of my commands disabled?**

+FDO Toolbox uses the FDO capability API to disable certain commands if the provider in context does not support such action.
+For example, if a provider does not support the **IApplySchema** FDO command, then if you are editing a Feature Schema on a connection to that provider, the **Apply Schema** button is disabled.

 **Does FDO Toolbox support class inheritance?**

 Not at this point in time